abhidesikan/madras-medley/content/book-reviews/tryst-tendulkar.md

 ---
-title: "From Tryst to Tendulkar: The History of Independent India by Balaji Viswanathan"
+title: "From Tryst to Tendulkar: The History of Independent India by Balaji Viswanathan - Review by Abhishek Desikan"
 date: 2016-11-07T18:13:17-08:00
 draft: false
 ---